Travel guide

 Does an eSIM work well in Bosnia?

 Yes.
-An eSIM works perfectly in Bosnia and Herzegovina: it connects to local 4G networks in large cities and tourist corridors, and is installed before you travel so you have data the moment you turn off airplane mode when you arrive at Sarajevo airport.
+An eSIM works perfectly in Bosnia and Herzegovina: it connects to local 4G networks in major cities and tourist corridors, and is installed before you travel so you have data the moment you turn off airplane mode when you arrive at Sarajevo airport.

 Coverage and local operators

-Operator Strong Coverage Technology
+Operator Strong coverage Technology

 BH Telecom Sarajevo, Zenica, central part of the country 4G / LTE